 Valor at Nam Dong

-Reserve a copy of the upcoming print: Valor at Nam Dong signed by Medal of Honor recipient, Colonel Roger Donlon and Captain Michael Disser.
+Get your copy of Valor at Nam Dong signed by Medal of Honor recipient, Colonel Roger Donlon and Captain Michael Disser.

 Explanation of the picture:

 On July 6, 1964, Viet Cong and North Vietnamese Regular forces attempted to destroy the Special Forces camp at Nam Dong in South Vietnam.
 A large enemy force struck the camp at 0226 hrs, a well coordinated attack from both inside and outside the compound.
 This effort nearly succeeded in destroying the camp.